 YES!
-Two weeks prior to camp you will be emailed a camp handbook including information regarding what families can anticipate, materials to bring with them, and camp expectations for you and your child.
-Also on the first day of camp guardians are asked to stick around for a brief first day meeting after drop off.
+Two weeks prior to camp you will be emailed a camp handbook including information regarding what families can anticipate, materials to bring, and camp expectations for you and your child.

 Who will be teaching Porchlight Music Theatre Summer Camp?

 At Porchlight Music Theatre we strive to have Teaching Artists with both prominent experience teaching and with exciting credits on stage.
 All teachers undergo criminal background checks before teaching camp.
-Link to bio page for teachers.
+Check out our teaching artists’ bios!

 What will my child learn in Porchlight Music Theatre Summer Camp?

 We want our students to learn about musical theatre from the writing process to the staging process.
-Students will build skills in writing, acting, singing, and moving – as well as exposure to the technical side like costume, props, and scenic.
+Students will build skills in writing, acting, singing, and moving – and will be exposured to the technical side like costume, props, and scenic design.
 Throughout the session student’s vocabulary will grow with new terms that are used in the performing arts.
-As a state certified educator, our Education Director Jillian Abbinanti, created this curriculum to correlate with as much of the state and national curriculum in the Performing Arts as possible.
-At the end of the camp this should be evident in the fantastic final performance by the students.
+Education Director Jillian Abbinanti, a state certified educator, created our curriculum to correlate with the state and national curriculum standards for the performing arts.
+Students' skills development will be evident in their final performance.
 The final performance will include popular songs and a script written by the students, and much more!

 What is your drop-off and pick-up policy?

 Pick up: 3:00 PM – 3:15 PM

 *Please note a fee of $1/min will be charged for pick up occurring after 3:15 PM to compensate the staff for their time.